replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 # Redactor

-The Redactor custom resource enables custom redactions during support bundle generation.

-Vendors can use this to hide sensitive information like API keys, credentials, or account numbers in support bundles.
+Preflight checks and support bundles include built-in redactors that hide sensitive customer data after it is collected and before it is analyzed.
+These default redactors hide passwords, tokens, AWS secrets, IP addresses, database connection strings, and URLS that contain usernames and passwords.
+These cannot be disabled, but any additional Redactor custom resources are added to the defaults.

+You can add custom redactors to the default redactors for use with support bundles.
+For example, you can redact API keys or account numbers, depending on your customer needs.

-The Redactor custom resource is optional, but the app manager includes all of the pre-configured redactors described in Troubleshoot by default in support bundle generation.
-For more information, see [Redacting Data](https://troubleshoot.sh/docs/redact/) in the Troubleshoot documentation.
+The Redactor custom resource is optional.
+You can customize the collectors and analyzers in support bundles without configuring any custom redactors, and the support bundles will simply use the default redactors.
+For more information about the support bundle workflow, see [About Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating#about-preflight-checks-and-support-bundles) in Configuring Preflight Checks and Support Bundles.
+For more information about the redacotr, see [Redacting Data](https://troubleshoot.sh/docs/redact/) in the Troubleshoot documentation.

-These cannot be disabled by the vendor, but any additional Redactor custom resources are added to the defaults.

 ## Basic Manifest File

-The following is an example manifest file for the Redactor custom resource:
+To define custom redactors, add the Redactor custom resource to your release.
+The following is an example manifest file for the Redactor custom resource (`kind: Redactor`):

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2